1. In what ways does your media product use, develop or challenge forms and conventions of real media products?

 4. How did you use new media technologies in the construction and research, planning and evaluation stages?

+If we had to create our music video with just a camera and tripod then we would have struggled much more.
+We would not be able to do any editing and would have had to of shoot each scene in order that they were going to take place.
+New media technologies helped us to make our products stand out from others, making them unique.
 Without new media technologies we would not have been able to do any kind of research.
 We would not have been able to have found any information on the band or there works.
 It would take weeks to find things out in person.
 But thanks to new media technologies we were able to find out about Bassboosa and have their biography on screen in less than five minutes.

 The products that we used to research, plan and construct our entire project were: The internet, www.blogger.com, www.google.com, Adobe Fireworks, Adobe Photoshop, Final Cut, www.last.fm, camera and tripod, Microsoft Word and ITunes.
 Using all of these products together as a collection allowed us to rapidly plan and create a product.